 Staff developed a \$50,000 grant application for the U.S. Department of Justice Bureau of Justice Statistics' State Justice Statistics program for the development of a crime analysis and mapping manual for local law enforcement.
 The publication would be a companion piece to the already-published crime analysis manual.
-Staff was recently notified that this grant has been awarded.
-The project will be initiated in March 2002.
+The grant was awarded in February and the project was initiated in March 2002.
+The final product is expected to be completed by October 1, 2002.